ccadllc/cedi-circuitbreakers/readme/src/main/tut/README.md

   # first two minutes or 50,000 requests collected in this example).
   # Thereafter, the window continues to slide over the latest two
   # minutes of requests.
-  # The maximum-entries entry is meant as a failsafe to ensure that
+  # The maximum-entries entry is meant as a fail-safe to ensure that
   # we hold no more than this number at any one time, to avoid
   # excessive memory consumption.
   sample-window {